ashok-khanna/lisp-notes/README.md

 Constructor, access and assignment constructs are automatically defined when a data type is defined through `DEFSTRUCT`.
 Consider the below example of defining a data type for rectangles.

 `DEFSTRUCT` defines RECTANGLE to be a structure with two fields, HEIGHT and WIDTH.
-The symbol RECTANGLE becomes the name of a data type and each rectangle will be of type RECTANGLE, then STRUCTURE, then ATOM and then T. `DEFSTRUCT` generates four associated functions:
+The symbol RECTANGLE becomes the name of a data type and each rectangle will be of type RECTANGLE, then STRUCTURE, then ATOM and then T.

+`DEFSTRUCT` will generate four associated functions:

 1. RECTANGLE-HEIGHT and RECTANGLE-WIDTH to access elements of the structure